 - Healing Voices Christies Beach Network Facebook Group

 - The Humane Clinic: Psychotherapy,counselling, education and consultancy who work with and educate about voice hearing and other experiences.
 They share information and host events and training.
 Facebook Page and Website.

 - Skylite (formerly MIFSA) offer support and education about voice hearing and other experiences.
 They facilitate local therapeutic groups and the facilitators may be available to speak with by phone or email for those seeking help or resources.
 Facebook Page and Website.

 - ISPS Australia isps.org.au International Society for Psychological and Social Approaches to Psychosis

 - Global Map of groups and networks with contact details

 - USA hearingvoicesusa.org

 - England hearing-voices.org

 For Children and Young People

-For children and young people who hear voices, Voice Collective is UK based and found at www.voicecollective.co.uk they have a number of free resources including this online booklet: For Parents Carers and Family Members of Young People who Hear Voices or See Visions.
+For children and young people who hear voices, Voice Collective is UK based and found at www.voicecollective.co.uk they have a number of free resources, an online forum, and this great booklet:

 Other People who Hear Voices